oliverzink/forest-fire-simulation/README.md

 # This program is an interesting forest fire visualizer.
 Using object oriented programming, we were able to simulate how a forest fire might spread in the wild
 # each tree = one pixel, and as it burns, the tree turns from green (healthy) -> yellow/red (burning) -> black (burnt), and has a chance to regrow
-# I co-wrote this program with my friend Joey, and the project was assigned by my professor.
+# I co-wrote this program in April/May 2022 with my friend Joey, and the project was assigned by my professor.

 # Video demo:
 https://user-images.githubusercontent.com/98194848/189507809-576e4a5d-9078-4bd6-a3df-940da5bdfb02.mov